allejo/bzion/README.md

       `git clone https://github.com/allejo/bzion.git league`

-2. Change into the directory and get all of the necessary submodules
+2. Change into the `league` directory and get all of the necessary submodules

       `git submodule update --init`

-3. (Optional) If you do not have PHP Composer installed, install it.
+3. If you do not have PHP Composer installed, install it

       `curl -sS https://getcomposer.org/installer | php`

-4. Install the required libraries via the Composer file
+4. Install the required libraries using Composer via the `composer.phar` file

-      `php /path/to/composer.phar install --no-dev`
+      `php composer.phar install --no-dev`

-5. Use the `DATABASE.sql` file to create the database structuce
+5. Use the `DATABASE.sql` file to create the database necessary structuce

 6. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.